hiperorganicos/livedata-osc4node/README.md

-# livedata-osc4node
+# node-oscgroups

-### data viz for OSCGroups with Node.js
+### OSCGroups with Node.js

+You have to start both OscGroupServer and OscGroupClient on your computer.

-The node.js app listen `22244` port, so you have to start both OscGroupServer and OscGroupClient.
+The node.js app listen `22244` port and get all incoming messages.

-You won't receive your own messages (limitation of OscGroups), but you can run another client from the same machine to make tests, using other ports:

-       OscGroupClient localhost 22242 22247 22245 22246 USER PASS GROUP GROUPPASS

-Install node.js and npm then access `livedata-osc4node` directory and run:
+Install node.js and npm then access the directory and run:

       npm install